 •Concentrating on our blessings makes it hard to feel stressed, anxious, prideful, or sad.

-•A consistent gratitude practice can improve your physical and emotional health.1
+•A consistent gratitude practice can improve your physical health and mental health.¹

 How to Keep a Gratitude Journal

-You don’t need to have a pretty journal, but it doesn’t hurt. 😊 I’ve been writing on the back of my daily Bible verse reading plan and started with an old ugly cast-off steno journal!
+You don’t need to have a pretty journal, but it doesn’t hurt. 😊 There are many different types of journals.
+My own gratitude journal lately has been the back of my daily Bible verse reading plan, but I started with an old ugly cast-off steno journal!

 Free Gratitude Journal